Combinatorics of $m=1$ Grasstopes: Introduction

 While amplituhedra have attracted significant attention from the mathematical community, many results in this area rely on the total positivity of the map $\Tilde{Z}$, and much less is known about more general Grassmann polytopes.
 Most of the known results are assembled in \cite[Part 2]{Lam16:14:CDM}.
 Many of them are limited to the case when $\Tilde{Z}$ does not have base points on the totally nonnegative Grassmannian, i.e. is regular (well-defined) on $\Gr_{\geq 0}(k,n)$.

 In this paper, we initiate the study of general full Grassmann polytopes (\emph{Grasstopes}) and focus on the case of $m=1$, when the ambient Grassmannian is the dual projective space $(\bP^k)^\vee$.
 We extend the results of \cite{KarpWilliams}, showing that when $\Tilde{Z}$ is regular on $\Gr_{\geq 0}(k,n)$, the resulting Grasstope is a union of cells of a projective hyperplane arrangement satisfying a certain sign variation condition.
-This, in particular, implies that Grasstopes arising from such $\Tilde{Z}$ are closed and connected, in accordance with \cite[Proposition 15.2]{Lam16:14:CDM}.
+This, in particular, implies that Grasstopes arising from such $\Tilde{Z}$ are closed and connected, in accordance with \cite[Proposition 15.2]{Lam16:14:CDM} (note that this result applies to Grasstopes for general $m$ but only for the tame case).
 When there are no additional restrictions on $\Tilde{Z}$, we show that the image of the totally positive Grassmannian $\Gr_{>0}(k,n)$ can still be characterized in terms of sign changes, although the image of $\Gr_{\geq 0}(k,n)$ might have irregular boundary.
 We also show that, unlike amplituhedra, general $m=1$ Grasstopes are not necessarily homeomorphic to closed balls or even contractible.

 This paper is organized as follows.
-In Section \ref{sec:prelim}, we define Grassmanians, their totally nonnegative and totally positive parts, and Grasstopes.
+In Section \ref{sec:prelim}, we define Grassmannians, their totally nonnegative and totally positive parts, and Grasstopes.
 We divide Grasstopes into three categories (tame, wild, and rational) based on the properties of the map $\Tilde{Z}$.
+We note that the terms ``tame'' and ``wild'' for Grasstopes were introduced by Lam.
 We introduce the concepts necessary for the sign variation characterization of $m=1$ Grasstopes and prove some auxiliary results about general Grasstopes.
 In Section \ref{sec:meq1}, we study the combinatorics and geometry of Grasstopes for $m=1$ and prove the sign variation characterization results for tame and wild Grasstopes, as well as for open rational Grasstopes.
 Section \ref{sec:examples} is devoted to examples.
 In Section \ref{sec:ormatdefs}, we give background on oriented matroids, which is useful for Section \ref{sec:top}.
 Finally, in Section \ref{sec:top} we investigate how many regions of a hyperplane arrangement can be in an $m=1$ Grasstope, and, based on the sign variation characterization, suggest a definition of the Grasstope of a (not necessarily realizable) oriented matroid.